Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: Introduction

 \begin{maintheorem} Let $M$ be a metric space.
 Then the following are equivalent: \begin{enumerate}[label={\upshape{(\roman*)}}] \item The completion of $M$ is purely 1-unrectifiable, \item $\lipfree{M}$ has the Radon-Nikod\'ym property, \item $\lipfree{M}$ has the Krein-Milman property, \item $\lipfree{M}$ has the Schur property, \item $\lipfree{M}$ contains no isomorphic copy of $L_1$. \end{enumerate} \end{maintheorem}

-Theorem \ref{ThmC} is a culmination of many previous works that provided sufficient conditions for a Lipschitz-free space to have the Schur property and suggested that it would be equivalent to the Radon-Nikod\'ym property \cite{ANPP_2020,Gartland_2020,HLP_2016,Kalton_2004,Petitjean_2017} (see Section \ref{section:rnp} for more information and for the proof of Theorem \ref{ThmC} through Theorem \ref{thm:equivalences}).
-To the best of our knowledge, Theorem \ref{ThmC} is the first non-trivial characterization of isomorphic Banach space properties for $\Free(M)$ in terms of metric properties of $M$ (see e.g. \cite{APP_2019, Strong_Norm_Attaining, GLPRZ, Godard_2010, PRZ_2018} for characterizations of some isometric properties).
+Theorem \ref{ThmC} is a culmination of many previous works that provided sufficient conditions for a Lipschitz-free space to have the Schur property and suggested that it would be equivalent to the Radon-Nikod\'ym property \cite{ANPP_2020,Gartland_2020,HLP_2016,Kalton_2004,Petitjean_2017} (see Section~\ref{section:rnp} for more information and for the proof of Theorem~\ref{ThmC} through Theorem~\ref{thm:equivalences}).
+To the best of our knowledge, Theorem~\ref{ThmC} is the first non-trivial characterization of isomorphic Banach space properties for $\Free(M)$ in terms of metric properties of $M$ (see e.g. \cite{APP_2019, Strong_Norm_Attaining, GLPRZ, Godard_2010, PRZ_2018} for characterizations of some isometric properties and \cite{Ambrosio} for a functional characterization of an isomorphic property).
 On top of that, it is a long-standing open problem in Banach Space theory whether the Radon-Nikod\'ym and Krein-Milman properties are equivalent in general (see e.g. \cite[p.
 633]{FLP_handbook}), and Theorem \ref{ThmC} solves it for the particular case of Lipschitz-free spaces.
 The equivalence of several other properties follows easily; see Remark \ref{remark:more_equivalences} for a more detailed account.